top of page

 Why Food Pantries Need Money in Addition to Food Donations

-Food pantries depend on food donations from the community to distribute to low-income individuals and families struggling with hunger.
+Food pantries depend on community food donations to distribute to low-income individuals and families struggling with hunger.
 Canned goods, boxed meals, peanut butter, grains, and other shelf-stable items are always needed.
 But food alone isn't enough to operate a successful food assistance program.

 There are costs associated with storing, transporting, sorting, and shelving donated food before it can reach those in need.
 Food pantries also require funding for: